allegro/allegro.tech/_posts/2017-06-27-How to approach testing in development process.md

  automated tests are unnecessary.

 After reading the previous paragraphs, finding the best solution should be easier.
-Testers or QA engineers should consider their choice well and include all the factors mentioned above.
+Testers or QA engineers should consider their choice well and consider all the factors mentioned above.
 Eventually, the best choice depends on knowledge and experience of QA engineers.

 ## Testing tools – do you need them?
 Which should you choose?

 Less experienced engineers often ask about testing tools.
-An absolute must-have is a test management tool to keep any requirements-to-test cases coverage and track bug-to-test cases.
+An absolute must-have is a test management tool to keep any requirements-to-test-cases coverage and track bug-to-test-cases.
 The market offers a lot of commercial and free tools such as [HP Quality Center](https://saas.hpe.com/en-us/software/quality-center) or [TestLink](http://testlink.org/) mentioned above or a free Polish tool – [TestArena](http://testarena.pl/).
 A decision concerning the choice of a tool should be carefully considered in terms of ROI (Return of Investment).
 Any potential